-An abstract (one or two paragraphs stating the research question you will pursue and your working argument), an outline of the paper, and a preliminary bibliography are due on Friday, February 17th.
-You will also send a copy to a classmate who will provide comments on your progress.
+An abstract (one or two paragraphs stating the research question you will pursue and your working argument), an outline of the paper, and a preliminary bibliography are due on March 7^{th} .
 I will return this assignment with comments.
-You should incorporate this feedback into your paper draft.
+You should incorporate this feedback into your first draft.
+I strongly encourage you to seek the help of the Writing Center.